totalspectrum/flexprop/samples/README.txt

-  multiply.cog.spin: multiply.spin running in its own COG rtc.bas:        Simple real-time clock using a COG to keep track of time sd_dir.bas:     Example of listing directory on an SD card smartpin.spin:  Serial port input and output using smart pins (P2 only) textmandel.bas: Display a Mandelbrot set on a terminal timer.c:        Shows use of the 64 bit counter on P2
+  multiply.cog.spin: multiply.spin running in its own COG rtc.bas:        Simple real-time clock using a COG to keep track of time sd_dir.bas:     Example of listing directory on an SD card sd_write.bas:   Example of writing data to an SD card smartpin.spin:  Serial port input and output using smart pins (P2 only) textmandel.bas: Display a Mandelbrot set on a terminal timer.c:        Shows use of the 64 bit counter on P2